Mark David McGwire

 A big man at 6' 5", McGwire was drafted by the A's in the first round in 1984.
 He broke into the majors with them in 1986, appearing in 18 games and hitting .189.
 It was the year when Jose Canseco was Rookie of the Year.
 Also on the team that year were Dave Kingman and Dusty Baker, playing the last season of their careers.
 Tony LaRussa was the new manager of the team, in his first of ten years with the A's after having had a long stint with the Chicago White Sox.

 In 1987, McGwire burst into the public's consciousness as Rookie of the Year himself.
-He set the record for most home runs by a rookie with 49.
+He set the record for most home runs by a rookie with 49, which lasted until 2017, when broken by Aaron Judge.
 Also on the team that year were Reggie Jackson and Ron Cey, playing out the last season of their careers.

 In the next several seasons, McGwire developed a reputation as a slugger with a mediocre batting average.
 Even as the Oakland A's started winning the division regularly, McGwire's batting average dropped from .289 in 1987 to .260 in 1988, to .231 in 1989, to .235 in 1990, to .201 in 1991.
 As a result, his slugging percentage stayed under .500 from 1988 to 1991, though he was in the top 10 in 1989 and 1990.
 He also added a lot of value by drawing plenty of walks, leading the 1990 AL with 110.
 He was second or third in the AL in homers every season from 1988 through 1990.